 No we don't...and here's why: U.S. Food and Drug Administration regulations do not allow us to ship alcoholic beverages directly to consumers in the U.S. Anyone shipping alcoholic beverages from any country to the U.S. must have an importing agent.
 It makes sense for a producer to have an agent in the U.S. but not for us as importers to Canada.

 * Find an importing agency or alcoholic beverage seller in your country.
 They may very well carry the product you are looking for or know where you can purchase it.

 * Visit the winery/brewery and purchase the product while you are abroad (first check your country's import regulations for travellers).

 * If you have friends or family living in Ontario, you can purchase the alcoholic beverage through us and ask to have it delivered to their address.
 Then pick it up when you visit them.

 * Come to Ontario for a vacation or weekend getaway and purchase the alcoholic beverage while you are here, for delivery to you at your hotel.
 (You can contact us for suggestions if you like.)

-Whereas a free market system exists in those places, here the LCBO determines the cost to us of incoming alcoholic beverages.
+Whereas a free market system exists in many other places, here in Ontario the LCBO determines the cost to us of incoming alcoholic beverages.
 The fluctuation of the Canadian dollar influences this process.
-Also, and perhaps more importantly, the taxes and duties as well as freight charges involved in importing to Ontario are different from (i.e. often higher than) those involved in importing to other places.
+The taxes, duties, and freight charges involved in importing to Ontario are often higher than those involved in importing to other places.

-As far as factors that are within our control are concerned, we are committed to keeping our prices fair and competitive within Ontario.
+As far as factors that are within our control are concerned, we are committed to keeping our prices fair and competitive with those of other wine agencies in Ontario.